Make GRUB (GRUB2) Remember Last Choice on Linux

 RHEL/CentOS/Fedora

-Now reboot and the selected boot option will be remembered next time.
+Now, the selected boot option will be remembered for the next boot up.